EspressoSystems/espresso-sequencer/doc/upgrades.md

 Hotshot protocol supports upgrades through an Upgrade proposal mechanism.
 The Upgrade proposal is broadcast separately from the `QuorumProposal`, typically several views in advance of its attachment.
 The goal is to ensure ample time for nodes to receive and prepare for the upgrade process.

-Voting for the `UpgradeProposal` begins before its proposal.
-Sufficient votes are gathered to form an upgrade certificate.
-Once obtained, the proposal is broadcasted, and any node that receives it accepts and attaches it to its own `QuorumProposal`.
+After enough votes have been collected on the `UpgradeProposal`, an `UpgradeCertificate` is formed.
+This is attached to the next `QuorumProposal`, and any node that receives an `UpgradeCertificate` in this way re-attaches it to its own `QuorumProposal` until the network has upgraded, or (in rare cases) we failed to reach consensus on the `UpgradeCertificate`.

 ## Enabling an Upgrade